cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 print(df.describe())
 ```

-Removing duplicates is necessary because it prevents over-fitting, especially when
+It is necessary to remove duplicate entries because we do not
-they are large in number (26 does not cut it though)
+want our models to over-fit.
+26 entries is still negligible though.

-##### (b) Addressing outliers
+##### (1.2.2) Addressing outliers

 The best method according to most sources is using the interquartile range
 approach to detect outliers.